florianbeisel/hermesx/README.md

 > for ZeusX users.
 It is not affiliated with, endorsed by, or connected to ISGUS
 > or ZeusX in any way.

+---

+> **Another Disclaimer:** This project is not and will never be integrated with
+> ZeusX.
+This means that HermesX will not be able to react to changes made
+> directly in ZeusX.
+>
+> That means that **manual bookings outside of HermesX are possible** but will
+> not be reflected in the HermesX state.

 HermesX is a modern, intelligent desktop assistant that helps you maintain a healthy work-life balance by reminding you to track your work hours in ZeusX.
 It provides smart notifications and monitoring to ensure you never forget to log